bransfieldjack/fullstack-frameworks-milestone-project-unicorn-attractor/README.md

 ### Registration:

 New users are provided with a means to register on the site.
 Access to any of the sites functionality requires that the user be registered.
-Registration is handled by the accounts app, it uses the Django auth model.
+Registration is handled by the accounts app, it uses the Django AUTH model.
 Django forms handle the user input and form.

 - Login: Login functionality is handled by the accounts app.
 This allows a user who has already registered on the site to login and access the sites functionality.
 A user can login using a combination of either their username and password or email address and password.
 - Index: Once the user has logged in they will be redirected to the index.html page.
 Here the user will be greeted with a jumbotron containing their own login username and a welcome message.
 This page contains information about the sites goals and usage, as well as displaying the navbar functionality for the first time.
 The navbar functionality is available on all pages if the user has successfully logged in.